f471hk/agiltronUV/README.md

 Only UV1 output is controlled and only on off an connection status code is applicable.
 The print of the code is 0 for statement false, 1 for statement true, ex. "uv turned on: 1" means uv is turned on

+The datasheet is also given for other commands.
+They can be implemented the same way with the others.